 “Collaboration between many stakeholders is needed if we really want to change things,” says Markus.
 “It’s the only way to develop sustainable farming measures and also to implement them.”

-Winner of the Baltic Sea Farmer of the Year Award 2015
+Winner of the 2015 Baltic Sea Farmer Award

-In 2015, Markus Eerola and Minna Sakki-Eerola became the regional winners of the Baltic Sea Farmer of the Year Award, in recognition of their outstanding efforts to reduce nutrient runoff on their farm—and help save the Baltic Sea.
+In 2015, Markus Eerola and Minna Sakki-Eerola became the regional winners of the Baltic Sea Farmer Award, in recognition of their outstanding efforts to reduce nutrient runoff on their farm—and help save the Baltic Sea.

 Location: Hyvinkää in southern Finland